Unit Policy

 Policy Statement

-1. Syllabi are the property of the faculty member teaching courses in the SON.
-Although a faculty member maintains the copyright to a syllabus, faculty are expected to share with other faculty the "barebones" of a syllabus.
-The "barebones" of a syllabus are the course description, the course objectives, the topical outline (without readings) and a list of the assignments for the course.
-These elements essentially belong to the course and the School of Nursing rather than to a faculty member.
+- Syllabi are the property of the faculty member teaching courses in the SON.
+Although a faculty member maintains the copyright to a syllabus, faculty are expected to share with other SON faculty the main elements of a syllabus.
+These include the course description, the course objectives, the topical outline (without readings) and a list of the assignments for the course.
+These elements essentially belong to the course and the SON rather than to a faculty member.
 The list of assignments includes only the assignment categories, e.g., midterm examination, critique paper, and class presentation.

 Exceptions